Former UNT quarterback Riley Dodge helps Mean Green land Southlake Carroll safety Cinque Williams

 He ultimately chose UNT over Hawaii and a host of schools that compete on the Football Championship Subdivision level.

 The 5-foot-10, 183-pound senior was named District 4-6A’s Defensive Player of the Year last season after helping lead the Dragons to the Class 6A Division I state title game.
-He finished with 82 tackles, five sacks, five forced fumbles and an interception last season.
+He finished with 82 tackles, five sacks, five forced fumbles and an interception in 2020.

 Williams is rated as a three-star prospect by 247Sports.
 The website lists him at No. 163 on its list of the top safeties in the class of 2021.